Edited by Michael M. Krauss

 Unfair Trade Practices

-Introduction; The Lanham Act Section 43(a)(1)(B); Standing Under the Lanham Act; Elements of a Claim Under Section 43(a)(1)(B); Defenses to False Advertising Claims Under the Lanham Act; Remedies for False Advertising Under the Lanham Act; Minnesota Uniform Deceptive Trade Practices Act; Standing Under MDTPA; Elements of a Claims Under the MDTPA; Remedies For a Claim Under the MDTPA; Minnesota’s False Statement in Advertising Act; Standing under the MFSAA; Elements of a Claim Under the MFSAA; Defenses to a Claim under the MFSAA; Remedies for a Claim Under the MFSAA; Defenses to a Claim Under the MFSAA; Defenses to a Claim Under the MFSAA; Common Law Claim for False Advertising
+Introduction; The Lanham Act Section 43(a)(1)(B); Standing Under the Lanham Act; Elements of a Claim Under Section 43(a)(1)(B); Defenses to False Advertising Claims Under the Lanham Act; Remedies for False Advertising Under the Lanham Act; Settlement Considerations for Lanham Act Claims; Minnesota Uniform Deceptive Trade Practices Act; Standing Under MDTPA; Elements of a Claims Under the MDTPA; Defenses to a Claim under the MDTPA; Remedies For a Claim Under the MDTPA; Minnesota’s False Statement in Advertising Act; Standing under the MFSAA; Elements of a Claim Under the MFSAA; Defenses to a Claim under the MFSAA; Remedies for a Claim Under the MFSAA; Defenses to a Claim Under the MFSAA; Defenses to a Claim Under the MFSAA; Common Law Claim for False Advertising

 – Leora Maccabee & Anna Barton